-On about July 10 a group of 18 persons from Afghanistan, including a young child were deported from Croatia to Serbia.
+On approximately July 10, a group of 18 persons from Afghanistan, including a young child, were deported from Croatia to Serbia.
 The primary respondent for this report was 30 years old and was travelling with his family.

 They were not physically harmed nor were their possessions destroyed or stolen.
 However, they were all placed in a van to drive thirty minutes to the border with Sid.
 Though this van had a ventilation shaft on the roof it was kept closed in spite of the extreme heat.
 People were having trouble breathing and the child cried continuously, but the police refused to open the shaft.